Christian Walker Player Props: Diamondbacks vs. Rays

-Christian Walker and his .452 on-base percentage over his past 10 games (107 points higher than his season-long percentage), will be in action for the Arizona Diamondbacks against the Tampa Bay Rays and Zach Eflin on June 28 at 9:40 PM ET.
+The Arizona Diamondbacks, including Christian Walker and his .692 slugging percentage over his past 10 games, battle starter Yonny Chirinos and the Tampa Bay Rays at Chase Field, Thursday at 3:40 PM ET.

-In his previous game, he notched a home run while going 1-for-4 against the Rays.
+He had a one-hit performance in his previous game (1-for-4) against the Rays.

 Christian Walker Game Info & Props vs. the Rays